owainkenwayucl/owainkenwayucl.github.io/_posts/2017-10-03-WhyIDontLikeNotebooks.md

 This risk is mitigated somewhat by most people running it on their single user laptops but that doesn’t preclude cross-site scripting bugs (same origin protects most of this but it’s notably absent for some modern xhttp request stuff).

+*(Over on twitter [Titus Brown](https://twitter.com/ctitusbrown) has pointed out that newer versions of the Jupyter Notebook software use token auth to improve things ssomemwhat.
+Depending on the actions of the user it's still possible to leak the token to other users of the machine but a lot harder.)*

 *(related there are some really nasty things you can do with certain LISP interpreters when connected to Emacs via SLIME which also uses  TCP/IP)*

 ### b) It is possible to set up the server so that it runs on an external IP address.